opendatablend/opendatablend-py/README.md

 Open Data Blend for Python is the fastest way to get data from the Open Data Blend Dataset API.
 It is a lightweight, easy-to-use extract and load (EL) tool.

 You can use the `get_data` function to download any data file belonging to an Open Data Blend dataset.
-Alternatively, can use the `get_data_files` function to download a collection of data files from an Open Data Blend dataset.
+Alternatively, the `get_data_files` function can be used to download a collection of data files from an Open Data Blend dataset.
 The functions transparently download and cache the data locally or in cloud storage, mirroring the same folder hierarchy as on the remote server.
 They also cache a copy of the dataset metadata file (datapackage.json) at the point that they are called.
 The cache is persistent which means the files will be kept until they are deleted.

 The versioned dataset metadata can be used to re-download a specific version of a data file (sometimes referred to as 'time travel').
 You can learn more about how we version our datasets in the [Open Data Blend Docs](https://docs.opendatablend.io/open-data-blend-datasets/dataset-snapshots).